EricJamesCrow/E-PhysAnalyzer/README_UPDATED.md

 ***
 ## 2. Input Files and Formats
-#### Directory Structure
-There is no directory setup required for this program.
-To use E-Phys Analyzer, simply use the 'Browse Files' button in the top left of the program to navigate to and select your Clampfit .atf files.
-The program will create an 'E-Phys Analyzer YYYY-MM-DD Results' folder in the same directory as your input files.
-Within this folder will be individual folders for each inputted data file with the corresponding analysis files.
-#### Admin Privileges
-This program should not ask for administrative privileges to access your files, the only reason it would ask for this is becuase it needs to create new files within the same directory as your input.
-If you come accross any issues like this, please let us know.
 #### Clampfit Data File Format
 When using clampfit to analyze your dataset, you want to determine the range of the elicited response.
 This program analyzes that by looking at the absolute peak response from stimulation, and if done properly, it should be labeled R1S1 peak.